PurePaul25/My-Portfolio/README.md

 ### 👨‍💻 About Me

-Hi, I'm **Pure Paul (Phát)**, a frontend developer with a passion for building beautiful, responsive, and user-centric web experiences.
-I enjoy turning complex problems into simple and intuitive designs.
+Hi, I'm **Pure Paul (Phát)**, a fullstack developer with a passion for building complete, scalable, and user-centric web applications.
+I enjoy turning complex problems into simple and intuitive solutions, from front to back.

-My main focus is on the React ecosystem, but I'm always excited to learn new technologies.
-I'm currently exploring [Next.js/Three.js/etc.] to enhance my full-stack capabilities.
+My main focus is on the MERN stack (MongoDB, Express, React, Node.js), but I'm always excited to learn new technologies.
+I'm currently exploring [Next.js/GraphQL/etc.] to enhance my capabilities.

 Feel free to connect with me or check out my work!